What is Tezos?

 How can I delegate my XTZs to Bake'n'Rolls?

-As we are still in Betanet there are few options to delegate to us, the common used one is Tezbox and Cryptonomic Galleon wallet with intergrated "delegate" feature.
+There are few options to delegate to us, the common used one is Tezbox and Cryptonomic Galleon wallet with intergrated "delegate" feature.
 In order to become Bake'n'Rolls delegate input our address in the delegate address field of your wallet:

 If you are facing difficulties with delegation through Tezbox please inquiry in Tezos Baking Community for help.